nats-io/nats-site/content/documentation/server/gnatsd-logging.md

 ## Log rotation with logrotate

 NATS server does not provide tools to manage log files, but it does include mechanisms that make log rotation simple.
-We can use this mechanisms with the logrotate application.
-It is a simple standart Linux utility to rotate logs which is available and used on most distributions like Debian, Ubuntu, RedHat (CentOS) etc.
+We can use this mechanism with [logrotate](https://github.com/logrotate/logrotate); a simple standard Linux utility to rotate logs available on most distributions like Debian, Ubuntu, RedHat (CentOS), etc.

 Simple custom logrotate script is below: